m a r k e r i c k s o n p a i n t i n g s Lt. Ernest Anders Erickson Air Corps 1942 - 1945

 'Mayhem Over Berlin' is a fitting title for a situation very few of us would ever imagine encountering ourselves.
 Yet this scenario is another incredibly intense situation my father experienced during his combat flying days in England in 1944.
 I grew up contemplating what it must have felt like flying a B-17 in combat.
-In this commissioned painting, that late morning over Berlin can be sensed in it's chaotic imagery.
+In the painting below, that late morning confrontation over Berlin can be sensed in all it's chaotic intensity."

 The original concept came from a page from my father Lt.
 Ernest Anders Erickson's mission notes from May 24th, 1944 on a mission over Berlin.
 I include that sheet here beneath the painting.
 The words he writes are filled with intensity and action.
 To imagine being up there with him and the crew is awe inspiring.

 Also below is the only known photograph of the B-17 'Lili of the Lamplight' (44-6085) on a mission somewhere over Europe.
 Plus a photograph included of the 'Lili of the Lamplight' crew.